ardiawanbagusharisa/ardiawanbagusharisa.github.io/_posts/2025-04-10-computer-networks.markdown

     * Typical β = 0.25.
 * Sending and receiving scenarions:

-[show figure sending and receiving]:
+[show figure sending and receiving]

   * Sender:
     * Event (when a data received): then create segment & segment number, start timer to transmit to the next destination.